-On December 15, 2015, the company completed its acquisition of all of the capital stock of Lynx Grills, Inc. ("Lynx"), a leading manufacturer of premium residential outdoor equipment located in Downey, California, for a purchase price of approximately \$83.8 million, net of cash acquired.
-The purchase price is subject to adjustment based upon a working capital provision provided by the purchase agreement.
-The company expects to finalize this in the second quarter of 2016.
+On December 15, 2015, the company completed its acquisition of all of the capital stock of Lynx Grills, Inc. ("Lynx"), a leading manufacturer of premium residential outdoor equipment located in Downey, California, for a purchase price of approximately \$84.0 million, net of cash acquired.
+During the third quarter of 2016, the company finalized the working capital provision provided for by the purchase agreement resulting in an additional payment to the seller of \$0.3 million.